 To adapt effectively, athletes need to watch their stress levels and dial back intensity appropriately.
 Too much stress and cortisol can eventually impair recovery, change where fat is deposited, impair immune function and increase the likelihood of illness.

-The good news is that mindful low-intensity workouts not only feel good in the moment, but measurably counteract stress response of intense training sessions.
+The good news is that mindful low-intensity workouts not only feel good in the moment but measurably counteract the stress response of intense training sessions.

 That means that mindful workouts lead to:

 - Quicker adaptation to stimulus

 How to do exercises that relieve stress a.k.a. mindful workouts

 Clearly define the purpose of your workout, and remind yourself of it throughout.
 That might mean intentionally setting a goal for the day, choosing beforehand whether it is more beneficial to take a low or high-intensity approach, deciding specifically to focus on a particular muscle group, or setting and sticking to a workout duration.